CSBP-CPSE/OpenTabulate/docs/source_files.md

 The keys within the first pair of curly braces are `localfile`, `url`, `format`, `database_type`, and `info`.
 Besides `info`, tags that occur in this layer are intended for file handling.

 - `localfile`  represents the name of the file (to be) stored locally to the disk.
-- `url` defines the download link for the dataset.
+- `url` defines the download link for the dataset
-- `format` tells OpenTabulate what the dataset's original format is, so as to choose the appropriate algorithms.
+- `format` tells OpenTabulate what the dataset's original format is, so as to choose the appropriate algorithms
 - `database_type` describes which data attribute names will be considered under `info`

-The `info` tag contains "attribute mapping" information.
-OpenTabulate's job is to reformat your data into a tabular format, but you must specify where and which data (from the original dataset) appears in the tabulated data.
+The `info` tag contains attribute mapping information.
+OpenTabulate's job is to reformat your data into a tabular format, but you must specify where and which data attributes (from the original dataset) should appear in the tabulated data.
 Consider `on-kitchener.csv` which has a column with the attribute name `COMPANY_NAME`.
-From consultation with the data provider or by intuition, you determine that this column holds legal business names.
-This best aligns with the key `bus_name`, which is a column name for the eventually tabulated data.
+From consultation with the data provider, you determine that this column holds legal business names.
+This best aligns with the key `bus_name`, which is a standardized column name defined in OpenTabulate.
 The remaining tags in `info` are determined by a similar methodology with reference to the different keys documented below.

 ---

 # Tag documentation

-This section is ordered to match the format in the example above.
-The five attributes of each tag table are defined in the bullets below.
+The standard tags in OpenTabulate are organized to match the structure of the example above.
+The tag information is separated into five columns, which are defined in the bullets below.

 - **Key** : Key name and column name for the tabulated data.
 - **JSON Type** : The supported JSON type for the key's value.